johnroper100/Tonalite/docs/grandmaster_and_blackout.md

 # Grandmaster and Blackout

-The grasndmaster and the blackout button are the master overides for the entire lighting system.
-The only thing they can not control are the presets.
+The grandmaster and the blackout button are the master overrides for the entire lighting system.
+The only things they can not control are the presets.

 ![Grandmaster](images/grandmaster.png)